mousepawmedia/devdocs/network/source/setup_linux/about.rst

 While there are a number of projects attempting to add this functionality to Linux, there is no ready-to-use speech recognition software that works with Linux.
-Unfortunately, Dragon Naturally Speaking has no plans to work on Linux either.
+Unfortunately, Dragon NaturallySpeaking® has no plans to work on Linux either.